 The instrument itself shows some signs of use.
-The contents of the glass tubes has dried up.
+The contents of the tubes appears dried or cracked.
 Metal surfaces are dotted with areas of corrosion.
 The surface of the wooden base is scratched and marked.
 One corner has been sprayed with white paint.

 Gesellschaft für drahtlose Telegraphie System Professor Braun und Siemens & Halske G.m.b.H.

 Date of Manufacture: c.
 1900